← Back to 史記

 14

 After the death of Gaozu, during the reigns of Emperor Hui and the Dowager Empress Lu, the Han dynasty was still newly established, and the Xiongnu grew increasingly bold.
 Maodun went so far as to send the Dowager Empress a letter couched in outrageously insulting terms.
-Gao hou wanted attack them, various generals said: "With Gao di worthy martial, but still distressed at Pingcheng."
+The Dowager Empress wished to attack them, but the generals said, “Even with Emperor Gao's merit and martial prowess, he was still besieged at Pingcheng.”
 In the end, the Dowager Empress held back her anger and renewed the marriage alliance with the Xiongnu.

 15